International collaboration is a vital program component of the Blast Injury Research Coordinating Office's

 The US-Japan Service to Service (S2S) Forum Meeting was formally established on November 5, 2015 under a Terms of Reference, and is the US Army's highest level bilateral Armaments Cooperation forum with Japan.
 The S2S provides a forum for the US and Japan to share Army/Ground materiel and technology requirements, identify common technology gaps, and attempt to address those gaps with armaments cooperation solutions, i.e., Information and Personnel Exchanges, and Project Arrangements.

-Project objectives include the following:
+Project objectives included the following:

 Annex Number DEA-A-1977-IS-1230 under the Mutual Weapons Development Master Data Exchange Agreement between the US and Israel established a data exchange project that provides for the exchange of medical research, development, test and evaluation data and defense information of relevance to military medical operational forces.
-Under the DEA, the US Army Medical Research and Materiel Command (USAMRMC) and counterparts in Israel share vital information on topics that include:
+Under the DEA, the US Army Medical Research and Development Command (USAMRFC) and counterparts in Israel share vital information on topics that include:

 For more information about the NATO Science and Technology Organization (STO), under which the Human Factors and Medicine (HFM) Panel resides, read more...

-By promoting standardization in experimental methods, data collection, and reporting, the outcomes of HFM-234 (RTG) eliminates the obstacles that hinder collective research efforts and facilitate international collaboration to improve the prevention, treatment, and mitigation of blast injuries for our Service Members and our partner nations.
+By promoting standardization in experimental methods, data collection, and reporting, the outcomes of HFM-234 RTG eliminates the obstacles that hinder collective research efforts and facilitate international collaboration to improve the prevention, treatment, and mitigation of blast injuries for our Service Members and our partner nations.

 Your 20 minute session will timeout in approximately 15 minutes.

 If you're in the middle of entering information, please close this warning and save your progress (if possible) or finish up your task.

 If your session fully times out, you will lose any un-saved work.